 Discovery World, literally jutting out from the lakefront atop Pier Wisconsin, connects innovation, science, technology, and the environment (embodying the persona of Milwaukee many ways).
 A “hands on” environment, kids are encouraged to compare simple machines, “pet” a sturgeon, or watch the harmonic oscillation of a guitar string.
 Be sure to ride the glass-wall elevator to the lower level (and don’t tell your kids descending into a fresh-water aquarium is the last stop).

-If you visit Discovery World in the summer, be sure to peek out the window for the S/V Dennis Sullivan (a 137-foot recreation of a three-masted Great Lakes schooner that doubles as a floating classroom—enough motivation to get any kid to swab the deck, er, finish their chores).
+If you visit Discovery World in the summer, be sure to look for the S/V Dennis Sullivan, a 137-foot recreation of a three-masted Great Lakes schooner that doubles as a floating classroom.
 Different admission packages are described on the website, and the museum can also be home to summer camp for school-age kids.

 Betty Brinn Children’s Museum is a wonderful, magical, place for young kids (say, ages ten and under).
-It’s also a place where a parent or a grandparent can play and everyone smiles along with them (say, ages one hundred and under).
 Chartered by a mission to help children establish their self-esteem, work well with others, and develop fundamental skills, these transformations occur under the guise of fun.

-The Milwaukee Public Market, a hip-and-trendy indoor public market, is just one reason Milwaukee may not be one of the best-kept secrets in the Midwest for much longer.
-Located three blocks west of the Summerfest grounds, the Milwaukee Public Market hugs the northern border of the Historic Third Ward.
+The Milwaukee Public Market, a hip-and-trendy indoor public market is located three blocks west of the Summerfest grounds and hugs the northern border of the Historic Third Ward.
 Occupied by Wisconsin vendors including bakers, roasters, confectioners, florists, cheese producers, the market is sustainable and a friend of the local business economy.